giellalt/lang-smj/docs/smj.md

 * **+Cmp/xxx**   - Descriptive compounding tags, ie. tags that*describes*
                    what form a word actually is using in a compound

-Normative/prescriptive compounding tags:
+Normative/prescriptive compounding tags
-(to govern compound behaviour for the speller, ie. what a compound SHOULD BE)
+These govern compound behaviour for normative tools like the speller, ie. what a compound **SHOULD BE**.

 The first part of the component may be ..
  * +CmpN/Sg = Singular